alinbxSorcerer/alinbxSorcerer.github.io/posts/sicp-lambda/index.rst

    .. title: Constructing Procedures Using Lambda
    .. slug:
    .. date: 2019-12-19 10:30:29 UTC+08:00
-   .. tags:
+   .. tags: lambda, python, sicp
    .. category: programming
    .. link:
    .. description:
    .. type: text

 .. contents:: Table of Contents

 In using sum as in section 1.3.1, it seems terribly awkward to have to define ``trivial procedures`` such as pi-term and pi-next just so we can use them as arguments to our higher-order procedure.
 Rather than define pi-next and pi-term, it would be more convenient to have a way to directly specify \``the procedure that returns its input incremented by 4'' and \``the procedure that returns the reciprocal of its input times its input plus 2.''
 We can do this by introducing the special form lambda, which creates procedures.
 Using lambda we can describe what we want as

 ::